ceramic-sf/quick-boi-source/bolq.md

 Most true things in mathematics have no way for us to follow some process to demonstrate that truth.
 We cannot ever create proofs for those concepts.
 ```

 [Mathematics is the study mathematical truths](#the-problem-with-getting-purity-from-mathematics), where we create [proofs (a type of program)](#proofs-are-computer-programs) to arrive at imperfect conclusions.
-The number of things that we can create those proofs about is small relative to the total number of mathematic truths.
+The number of things that we can create those proofs about is small relative to the total number of mathematical truths.
 We know that we do not have access to those truths, which are beyond our capacity to prove.

 *Godel's incompleteness theorem states that there exist many mathematical truths that cannot be proven.*